-During a high temperature pull down or a continuous bypass condition, it is possible for excessive hot gas to return to the compressor.
-The suction line cooling thermostatic expansion valve senses the suction line temperature and injects liquid refrigerant to cool the hot gas within safe limits.
+During a high temperature pulldown or a continuous bypass condition, it is possible for excessive hot gas to return to the compressor.
+A suction line cooling thermostatic expansion valve (on both high- and low-stages) senses the suction line temperature and injects liquid refrigerant to cool the hot gas within safe limits.

 The low-stage discharge pressure is kept within safe limits with the discharge pressure regulator valve.
-If the discharge pressure exceeds 225 PSIG, the discharge pressure regulator valve will "dump" refrigerant into the expansion tank.
+If the discharge pressure exceeds 285 PSIG, the discharge pressure regulator valve will "dump" refrigerant into the expansion tank.
 This refrigerant is slowly returned from the expansion tank to the suction line through a capillary tube.
 The expansion tank also provides sufficient volume in the system to keep the "standby pressure" (also known as static or balance pressure), when the system is off, within safe limits.

-Both the high- and low-stages each have a fusible plug which opens in the event of a fire.
 Both the high- and low-stages each have a high/low pressure switch which turns off the entire refrigeration system in the event of an out of limit condition.
 The high-stage compressor has a crankcase heater to prevent refrigerant from condensing in the oil when the compressor is off.